-I Wrote a Book, Now What?
+I Wrote a Book.
+Now What?
 3 Unexpected Ways to Practice Writing After You Publish

 Sometimes we get to our goal faster by going more slowly.
 Sometimes the best to get anywhere is by taking a detour.
 There’s no one way to practice.

-I’ve shared how my 3 R’s—Rest, Relaxation and Rejuvenation—helped my writing career to loads of writers.
+I’ve shared how my three R’s—Rest, Relaxation and Rejuvenation—helped my writing career to loads of writers.

-And each time, they never fail to help me write my next book.
+They have never failed to help me write my next book.
 Sometimes the best way to write your next book is to reset.

 No matter where you are in your writing practice, there are tons of other writers out there in the same place.
-This might be the first time you’ve finished a book, or your tenth.
+This might be the first time you’ve finished a book or your tenth.

 Know that you’re not alone on this writing journey.
 And that yes, there is always a way to practice writing even if you need a short break before taking on your next book.